 A student may request a leave of absence for personal or medical reasons at the end of a term for the next term provided the student's financial account is in good standing.
 The request must be made in writing to the Campus President 30 days prior to the leave of absence.
 All leaves of absence will be approved or disapproved by the Campus President.
-The Campus President may waive the end of term requirement and/or the 30-day written notice requirement in emergency situations.
+The Campus President may waive the end of term requirement and/or the 30-day written notice requirement in emergencies.

 The number of days in the approved leave of absence, when added to the number of days in all other approved leaves of absence, cannot exceed 180 days in any 12-month period.
-Since the student is intending to return the following term, he or she will not be considered to have withdrawn from Laurel Technical Institute.
+Since the student is intending to return the following term, he or she will not be considered to have withdrawn from the Laurel.

 For return following an approved medical leave of absence, the student must present a statement from his/her treating physician permitting return to school.

 The school reserves the right to have the student examined by a physician of its choice.

 For financial purposes, if a student does not return as scheduled from the LOA the student will be considered to have withdrawn, and withdrawal procedures will be followed.
-Students will be notified at the time the LOA is requested.